Neural Network Verification with Branch-and-Bound for General Nonlinearities: Method

 Suppose we consider branching a neuron $j$ in node $i$ and we aim to estimate $V(\cdot)$ for each branch $k$.
 In the linear bound propagation, when the bounds are propagated to node $i$, we have:

-where we use $\rmA_{i,j}^{(k)}$ and $\rvc^{(k)}$ to denote the parameters in the linear bounds for the $k$-th branch.
+where we use $\rmA_{i,j}^{(k)}$ and $\rvc^{(k)}$ to denote the parameters in the linear bounds for the $k$-th branch, and here $\rvc^{(k)}$ a bias term accumulated on all the neurons.
 Since we do not update the intermediate bounds except for the branched neurons during BaB for efficiency following \citet{wang2021beta}, branching a neuron in node $i$ only affects the linear relaxation of nonlinear nodes immediately after node $i$ (i.e., output nodes of $i$).
 Therefore, $\rmA_{i,j}^{(k)}$ and $\rvc^{(k)}$ can be computed by only propagating the linear bounds from the output nodes of $i$, using previously stored linear bounds, rather than from the final output of $h(\rvx)$.

-For a more efficient estimation, instead of propagating the linear bounds towards the input of the network step by step, we propose a new branching heuristic named \heuristiclong, where we use a shortcut to directly propagate the bounds to the input.
-Specifically, we save the linear bounds of all the potentially branched intermediate layers during the initial verification before BaB.
+For a more efficient estimation, instead of propagating the linear bounds towards the input of the network step by step, we propose a new branching heuristic named \emph{\heuristiclong}, where we use a shortcut to directly propagate the bounds to the input.
+Specifically, we save the linear bounds of all the potentially branched intermediate nodes during the initial verification.
 For every neuron $j$ in intermediate node $i$, we record:

 where $\ul{\hat{\rmA}}_{ij},\ul{\hat{\rvc}}_{ij} ,\ol{\hat{\rmA}}_{ij},\ol{\hat{\rvc}}_{ij}$ are parameters for the linear bounds.
 These are obtained when linear bound propagation is used for computing the intermediate bounds $[\rvl_{i,j},\rvu_{i,j}]$ and the linear bounds are propagated to the input $\rvx$.
 We then use \eqref{eq:saved_A} to compute a lower bound for $\rmA_{i,j}^{(k)} \hat{\rvx}_{i,j} +\rvc^{(k)}$: